 - Drive repeat visitation by exceeding visitor expectations.

 Community is defined as municipalities, destination marketing organizations, and regional tourism industry associations.
 Community includes all Nova Scotia residents.
 Personal interactions with Nova Scotians are critical to the visitor experience and influence the desire of visitors to recommend Nova Scotia as a vacation destination and to become repeat visitors.
 Community roles include:

 - Partner with industry to deliver destination development and marketing.

 Align policy agenda in support of the ONE NS goal to reach $4 billion in tourism revenues by 2024, including:

 - Community economic development;

 - Infrastructure development.

-A comprehensive 5 year strategic plan document for Tourism Nova Scotia is currently in development and will be released in Spring 2017.
+A comprehensive 5 year strategic plan document for Tourism Nova Scotia is currently in development and will be released in Fall 2017.